 - The officers of our SPS chapter will be in charge of the logistics of this event.
-The SPS advisor will recruit judges from Henderson science faculty. - The officers will work with officers in the other participating clubs to set a competition date, finalize event rules, and inform participating schools of the rules and regulations of all competitions.
+The SPS advisor will recruit judges from Henderson science faculty. - O The officers will work with officers in the other participating clubs to set a competition date, finalize event rules, and inform participating schools of the rules and regulations of all competitions.
 This should be completed by the time we go to winter break, so we will distribute the information to schools in December.
-That way they can begin planning in January. - The SPS advisor will work with our local STEM center and use the math/science statewide listserv to send the information to all science teachers throughout the state. - The officers will then order certificate paper, prize ribbons.
-This should be completed by 3 months before the competitions (mid-February). - The officers will build their own projects following the rules of the competition to gain a better appreciation for the challenges they have put before the high school students.
+That way they can begin planning in January. - o The SPS advisor will work with our local STEM center and use the math/science state-wide listsery to send the information to all science teachers throughout the state. - o The officers will then order certificate paper, prize ribbons, and discuss a winning team plaque with a local business to ensure that all prizes are in order.
+This should be completed by 3 months before the competitions (mid-February). - O The officers will build their own projects following the rules of the competition to gain a better appreciation for the challenges they have put before the high school students.
 They may show their projects in an exhibition at the actual event.
 This will happen through the spring semester leading up to the event. - One month before the event, the officers will ensure that food services are lined up for the Olympics.
-We will make sure that lunch is planned to incorporate any dietary restrictions that participants may have. - The week before the event, SPS members will communicate with the participating teams to ensure that everything is in place for a fun and successful event.
+We will make sure that lunch is planned to incorporate any dietary restrictions that participants may have. - O The week before the event, SPS members will communicate with the participating teams to ensure that everything is in place for a fun and successful event.
 As teams sign up to participate, an SPS officer will be assigned as their liaison.
 The liaison will check in with teams monthly to make sure that they are doing well and to answer any questions that arise. - The officers of the other science clubs will provide events and supplies for their events.

 - Marketing will be done through the state-wide math/science listserv by an email from the SPS advisor to all science teachers.
-In addition, the university's officer of Marketing and Communication will put out a press release. - SPS members will serve as monitors for each of the events, guides around the university, for set up and clean up, and as liaisons with each competing team.
-We expect that at least 5-8 SPS members will assist.
+In addition, the university's officer of Marketing and Communication will put out a press release.
+All information about the competition will be on a public website, as well. - SPS members will serve as monitors for each of the events, runners with scores, guides around the university, for set up and clean up, and as liaisons with each competing team.
+We expect that at least 7-10 SPS members will assist.
 Biology, Chemistry, Robotics, and ASEE members will fill similar roles for their events. - Our SPS chapter has much experience with this event.
 Our advisor has good records of the previous event, since it was recorded by previous officers, and has evaluation forms from the previous event, so we are able to start from that information and adjust our planning.